2Delight/asd/tasks/8/kpoliakova/README.md

 ### Answering questions

 #### a) in which case it is easier to change the implementation algorithm in each of the modules?
+It is easier to change the implementation algorithm in two methods: in shared data method and event-driven.
+Shared data method can handle changes better as it offers a simpler formula.
+And in event-driven modules are isolated and they communicate through events.
 #### b) in which solution it is easier (= seemingly less effort) to change data representation

 #### c) in which solution it is easier to add additional functions to the modules
 #### d) which solution is seemingly more performant?
+Event-driven method seems to be with high performance, because tasks are driven asynchronously, so that can save some time.
+Abstract Data types doesn't seem to be high performance, as there we use a lot of classes, they consume much memory, that's why Shared Data is also okay.
 #### e) if you are asked to implement a similar program, which of the solutions would you reuse?
+Abstract Data Types method contains several classes, that's why it is easier to reuse.

 # Problem B - Eight Queens (8Q)